docker/docs/datacenter/ucp/1.1/installation/install-production.md

 ## Step 11.
 Download a client certificate bundle

-To validate that your cluster is correctly configured, you should try accessing the cluster with the Docker CLI client.
-For this, you'll need to get a client certificate bundle.
+To validate that your cluster is correctly configured, try accessing the cluster with the Docker CLI client.
+For this, you need to get a client certificate bundle.
 [Learn more about user bundles](../access-ucp/cli-based-access.md).